andrewproctor/Intro-to-Base-R/chapter2.md

 - Create a matrix of randomly sampled values from a normal distribution.
 There should be 3 rows and 3 columns.
-Call it norm_matrix.
+Call it  <code>norm_matrix(n)<\code.
 - You can generate a random sample of *n* values from the standard normal distribution is: <code>rnorm(n)<\code>.

 *** =hint